Paul Preuss (climber): Early climbing career

-At the age of twenty Preuss began to climb at a respectable level.
-A month shy of his twenty-second birthday, he accomplished his first important ascent, the Pichl-Route on the North Face of the Planspitze – solo.
-By dint of climbing and traversing a remarkable number of mountains in a short period of time, Preuss acquired the experience, skill, technique, ability and speed that were to provide the foundation for his groundbreaking ascents.
+At the age of twenty Preuss began to climb at a respectable level and just before his twenty-second birthday, he made his first important ascent, the Pichl-Route on the North Face of the Planspitze as a solo climb.
+Preuss climbed and traversed a remarkable number of mountains in a short period of time, significantly increasing his experience, skill and technique.
 Over his short career he made 1,200 ascents, three hundred of which were done solo, and one hundred and fifty of which were first ascents.
-Preuss was a well-rounded alpinist, not only mastering rock but making first ascents on snow and ice as well.
+Preuss was a well-rounded alpinist, not only mastering the rock climbing elements of alpine climbing routes, but making first ascents on snow and ice sections as well.
 He also pursued ski mountaineering, ski traverses (accomplishing firsts in both these areas), and snowshoeing.
-When stuck studying in Munich, he would often go “buildering” on the Propylaea, with his companion on the lookout for such objective hazards as the local constabulary.
+When stuck studying in Munich, he would often go buildering on the Propylaea.